Classic Gluten-Free Biscuits

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Binder – Make sure it contains xanthan gum or another binder.
-If not, you will need to add a teaspoon of xanthan gum to your flour mix.
+• Binder – Make sure your blend contains xanthan gum or another binder.
+If not, add a teaspoon of xanthan gum to your flour mix.

 • Baking Powder – This recipe calls for two tablespoons of baking powder.
 You must use aluminum-free baking powder.
 Regular aluminum baking powder will leave a strong metallic aftertaste.
 I tested Rumford, Bob’s Red Mill Baking Powder (labeled GF), and Thrive Market Aluminum-Free Baking Powder with good results.
 Other brands of gluten-free baking powder without aluminum include Argo and Bakewell Cream.